Moreneecoder/link-me-up-bot/README.md

 - Navigate to the preferred location/folder you want the app on your local machine.
 Use `cd <file-path>` for this.
 - Run `git clone https://github.com/Moreneecoder/link-me-up-bot.git` to download the bot source file.
 - Now that you have a local copy of the project, navigate to the root of the project folder from your terminal.

 - Run `bundle install` to install all dependencies in the Gemfile file.
+- Run `rake db:create` to create the database.
+- Run `rake db:migrate` to migrate/create database tables.
+- Alternatively, you can `run rake db:reset` to drop database, recreate the database and then recreate the tables in one command.

+> You need to have PostgreSQL installed on your machine for your database actions to work.
+If you don't know how, you can do so [here](https://www.freecodecamp.org/news/how-to-get-started-with-postgresql-9d3bc1dd1b11/)

 - One last **important** detail.
 To control your bot uniquely, you will need a Telegram Bot Api *token* from the [Botfather](https://core.telegram.org/bots#6-botfather)
-- When you get your api token from Botfather, open the bot_client.rb file and replace the value of the token class variable with your new token.
+- When you get your api token from Botfather, open the `bot_client.rb` file and replace the value of the token class variable with your new token.
 The current value of the token variable should be `ENV['BOT_API_KEY']`.
+Or alternatively, you could create a `.env` file and put the token in there.

 ### Other Dependencies